matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - Each Java Thread has an interrupted flag, which is initially false.
 Interrupting a thread, is essentially nothing more than setting that flag to true.
 - There are methods that behave in a special way when the thread they're running on is interrupted.
 These methods are called blocking methods.
+These are methods that put the thread in the:
+    - WAITING
+    - TIMED_WAITING state.
-These are methods that put the thread in the WAITING or TIMED_WAITING state.
-When a thread is in this state, interrupting it, will cause an InterruptedException to be thrown on the interrupted thread, rather than the interrupt flag being set to true, and the thread becomes RUNNABLE again.
-Lastly a thread that has its interrupt flag set, that enters a blocking method (i.e. tries to get into a waiting state), will immediately throw an InterruptedException and the interrupt flag will be cleared.
+- When a thread is in this state, interrupting it, will cause an **InterruptedException** to be thrown on the interrupted thread, rather than the interrupt flag being set to true, and the thread becomes RUNNABLE again.
+Lastly a thread that has its interrupt flag set, that enters a blocking method (i.e. tries to get into a waiting state), will immediately throw an **InterruptedException** and the interrupt flag will be cleared.

 - Stopping a thread is a collaboration.
 When a thread is interrupted its running code can be several levels deep into the stacktrace.
 Most code doesn't call a